Seaside, Florida: Design

 Seaside is one of three planned communities on Florida's Gulf coast designed by Andrés Duany and Elizabeth Plater-Zyberk.
 The other two are Rosemary Beach and Alys Beach.
 The three are examples of a style of urban planning known as New Urbanism.

 As Seaside is privately owned, no other municipal governments had planning jurisdiction over Seaside, and therefore the developers were able to write their own zoning codes.
-Seaside's commercial hub is located at the town center.
-The streets are designed in a radiating street pattern with pedestrian alleys and open spaces located throughout the town.
-There is a mix of uses and residential types throughout the community.

 Individual housing units in Seaside are required to be different from other buildings, with designs ranging from styles such as Victorian, New Classical, Modern, Postmodern, and Deconstructivism.
-Seaside includes buildings by architects such as Léon Krier, Robert A. M. Stern, Steven Holl, Machado and Silvetti Associates, Deborah Berke, Gordon Burns & Associates, Thomas Christ, Walter Chatham, Daniel Solomon, Ronnie Holstead, Jeff Margaretten, Alex Gorlin, Aldo Rossi, Michael McDonough, Samuel Mockbee, David Mohney, Steve Badanes, Walker Candler, and David Coleman.
-Another Driehaus Prize winner, the architect Scott Merrill designed the Seaside Chapel, an interfaith chapel and local landmark.
+Seaside includes buildings by architects such as Léon Krier, Robert A. M. Stern, (Gary Brewer, Partner in Charge), Steven Holl, Machado and Silvetti Associates, Ernesto Buch, Teofilio Victoria, Derrick Smith, Richard Gibbs and Randy Harelson, Vic Bowman, Stuart Cohen and Anders Nereim, Peter Horn, Deborah Berke, Leo Casas, Nonya Gernader and Rafael Pelli, John Massengale, Don Cooper, Carey McWhorter, Robert Lamar, Pam Bullock, Suellen Hudson, Melanie Taylor, Victoria Casasco, Gordon Burns & Associates, Thomas Christ, Walter Chatham, Daniel Solomon, Ronnie Holstead, Jeff Margaretten, Alex Gorlin, Aldo Rossi, Michael McDonough, Samuel Mockbee, David Mohney, Mabry & Porter, Ty Nunn, Steve Badanes, Walker Candler, Charles Warren, Gary Justiss, and David Coleman.
+Another Driehaus Prize winner, the architect Scott Merrill designed the Seaside Chapel, an interfaith chapel and local landmark, along with a number of homes.
+It also utilised some of the planning ideas created by Charles, then Prince of Wales (later King Charles III).

 Seaside has no private front lawns, and only native plants are used in front yards.

 Events

 During the Annual 30A Songwriters Festival, produced by the Cultural Arts Association of Walton County, singer-songwriters from all over the U.S. perform in venues along Scenic Highway 30A and at a few venues in Seaside itself.

 The Seaside Half Marathon and 5K Race is held each year in March, and attracts runners from all across the U.S. This is quickly becoming one of the region's premier running events.
 The 5K Run is limited to the first 800 people that register and the Half Marathon is limited to the first 2200 that register.
 The top three runners from each age group receive a prize, and every runner in the half marathon receives a medal upon completing the race.
 Participants are allowed to walk in either race.

+The Seaside Central Square offers a variety of events including movie nights at the Central Square Cinema.
 Other events include the Seeing Red Wine Festival, a dance festival, a farmers market, and holiday events such as an annual production of The Nutcracker.